EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 docker compose stop
 ```

-### Configuring Environment Variables and Neolink Config File
+### Configuring Environment Variables (with .var file) and Neolink Config File

 #### Credentials

 After setting up the new user for the MQTT broker, you must modify the environment variables of the client and the config file of Neolink so both of them can connect to the broker and the Neolink itself can connect to the Reolink Cameras.

-Additionally, since the captured images will be uploaded directly to the nextcloud drive using WebDAV, you must also set the credentials in the client's environment variables.
+Additionally, since the captured images will be uploaded directly to the nextcloud drive using WebDAV, credentials for this are also needed.

 #### Preset Range and Scheduled Capture Times

 Currently we only have 4 presets for the image capture automation (preset 0 to 3).
-After you have more/new presets that you had assigned with the manual controls, then you can edit the environment variables of the automation service in the **compose.yaml** file (START_PRESET and END_PRESET).
+After you have new presets that you had assigned with the manual controls, then simply define them in the .env file.

 You can also configure the daily capture time by editing the SCHEDULED_TIMES (A list of tuple with 24H format), be aware that the camera is 5 hour ahead than the local time (Camera time is UTC, local time of Lima - Peru is UTC-05:00).

 #### Set these up

-- In config.toml:
+- In neolink/config.toml:

 ```bash
 [mqtt]